Vi45en/Pesidious/README.md

 ### Training Instructions

+> Note: If you wish to directly jump to the testing phase with already generated models, please proced to the [next section](#testing-instructions).

 1. Feature extraction and feature mapping vector generation.

    + The first step in the training process is generating a feature vector mapping for section names and import functions from a    malware and benign binary samples.